SOFIE-project/ARD-Implementation/README.md

 <img width="75%" src="figures/ard-arc.png">

-Interledger component enables activity on one ledger to trigger activity on another ledger in an atomic transaction.
-The ledgers can be of the same or different types (e.g. Ethereum, Hyperledger Fabric and KSI), and once triggered by a specific event, Interledger passes a customisable payload from the initiating ledger to the receiving ledger.
-The distributed applications utilising the Interledger component then have the flexibility to use the payload to implement any customised features.

-Examples of how Interledger can be utilised include:
-- [Transfering Data](/doc/example-data_transfer.rst) from one ledger to another.
-- [Storing Data Hashes](/doc/adapter-ksi.md) stores detailed information in a (private) ledger and a hash of the information is then  stored in a (public) ledger at suitable intervals using Interledger to benefit from the higher trust of a public ledger.
-- [Game Asset Transfer](/doc/example-game_asset_transfer.rst) example provides functionality for managing in-game assets: the assets can either be used in a game or traded between gamers.
-For both activities, a separate ledger is used and Interledger ensures that each asset is active in only one of the ledgers.
-- [Hash Time Locked Contracts (HTLCs)](/doc/example-HTLC.md) example describes how to use the Interledger to automate the asset exchange between two ledgers when HTLCs are used.

 ## Structure of the repository

 The root folder contains the code and data forked from the [SOFIE Interledger repository](https://github.com/SOFIE-project/Interledger).